brean/typescript-react-starter/README.md

 ### Additions

-This startup script has been extended to use
+This project boilerplate has been extended to use:

 - **typedoc** for API documentation (`npm run docs`)
 - **eslint** for code linting to find code smells like unused variables (`npm run eslint`)